bdemarest/zebrafish_heart_timecourse/description.md

 sample was split equally to produce a total RNA library (Illumina RiboZero Gold Library Kit) and a small RNA library (QIAseq miRNA Library Kit).
 All libraries for both RNA classes were multiplexed into two single RNA-Seq libraries and sequenced on an Illumina HiSeq 2500.
-The Total RNA sequencing library was sequenced paired-end over 8 lanes and the Small RNA sequencing library was sequenced single-end over two lanes.
+The Total RNA sequencing library was sequenced paired-end over eight lanes and the Small RNA sequencing library was sequenced single-end over two lanes.

 Data is publicly available at https://b2b.hci.utah.edu/gnomex/gnomexFlex.jsp?requestNumber=468R